-This chapter contains information on how to enter control set points through the control's menu system using Watch Window and the Hand Held Programmer.
+This chapter contains information on how to enter control set points through the control's menu system using Watch Window, the Standard PC Interface, and the Hand Held Programmer.
 See Chapter 4 for prestart-up and start-up settings and adjustments.